surister/cratedb-guide/docs/install/index.rst

 We recommend to use the package-based installation methods for :ref:`install-deb` and :ref:`install-rpm`, by subscribing to the corresponding package release channels.

-Alternatively, you can also download release archives and run CrateDB manually, by using the :ref:`install-adhoc` method.
+Alternatively, you can also do a `:ref:install-tarball`.

 *****